ClockworkHou/Recons_SLAM/README.md

   1.An input handler which reads a .mp4/.avi file from fimesystem and save all the frames into the memory.

-  2.Global Map & Local Map with cloud points as map point and frames to record camera motion.
+  2.Global Map & Local Map with cloud points as map point and frames to record camera poses.

   3.An initializer using ORB features and two view geometory to builde an initial map.